 Job prospects for pilots after graduating from flight shool – Will I get a job after flight training?

-This is one of the most common questions we get asked.
+Whether you will get a flying job after completing your commercial flight training depends on the state of the industry, your attitude, aptitude and training record.
 It’s understandable that people want reassurance about their future prospects given the amount of money they are investing in their flight training, but there are never any guarantees.

 For a few years up until March 2020, the pilot job market was particularly buoyant for both freshly graduated and experienced pilots.
 During this time, you could well have walked straight into a decent First Officer job but as always, this won’t have been the case for everyone.
 Both aircraft manufactures and airlines across the globe were predicting a substantial global pilot shortage for the next twenty years although it was common to hear this rebuffed by pilots who had gained their frozen ATPL years ago, but were still looking for their first flying position.

-Unfortunately from early 2020, Covid-19 has been cataclysmic for most airlines across the world with huge reductions in air transport capacity requirements.
-As a result, significant airline failures have occurred such as Flybe, Virgin Australia, CityJet and AtlasGlobal with more likely in the later months of 2020.
-Airline’s that have survived are undergoing significant restructuring and in some cases retiring entire fleets years earlier than planned such as the British Airways and Qantas B747 fleets, the Air France A380 and the Delta B777 fleet.
+Unfortunately, from early 2020, Covid-19 has been cataclysmic for most airlines across the world with huge reductions in air transport capacity requirements.
+As a result, significant airline failures have occurred such as Norwegian Long Haul, Flybe, Virgin Australia, CityJet and AtlasGlobal with more likely as 2021 progresses.
+Airline’s that have survived are undergoing significant restructuring and, in some cases, retiring entire fleets years earlier than planned such as the British Airways and Qantas B747 fleets, the Air France A380 and the Delta B777 fleet.

 This has resulted in significant redundancies across the industry, dumping thousands of experienced pilots into the job market.
 With no bounce back in sight, potentially, until a vaccine is produced and distributed, this undoubtedly specifically impacts the job prospects of those seeking their first flying job.